DefinitelyRus/EZBM/Frontend/Task List.md

 ---

-## Page 2: Analytics Dashboard (Home Screen)
+## Page Analytics Dashboard (Home Screen)

 ### Performance Summaries & Restock Warnings

-* **Description:** A simple home dashboard displaying daily summary metrics (Total Sales and Total Profit) and a low-stock alert area.
+* A simple home dashboard displaying daily summary metrics (Total Sales and Total Profit) and a low-stock alert area.
-* **Purpose:** Store owners need a quick way to check if they had a good business day and see which products are running out so they can restock them.
+* Store owners need a quick way to check if they had a good business day and see which products are running out so they can restock them.

 ### Shift Attendance Toggle

-* **Description:** A prominent toggle button in the header or sidebar that allows cashiers to clock in or clock out.
+* A prominent toggle button in the header or sidebar that allows cashiers to clock in or clock out.
-* **Purpose:** Employees need to log their shift times without opening a separate, complicated attendance app.
+* Employees need to log their shift times without opening a separate, complicated attendance app.

 ### Tasks